Here's a look at how the old advertising slogan "Guinness is good for you" is apparently true.

 And if for some strange reason you don't feel like treating yourself to a pint, there's plenty of ways you can incorporate Guinness into your cooking or baking taking all the goodness of Guinness with it.

 Here's a list of some of IrishCentral's best Guinness recipes:

-- Warm-up with this Irish Guinness stew recipe
+- Irish Guinness beef stew recipe

-* Originally published in 2011.
+* Originally published in 2011, last updated in 2022.